erdogant/distfit/docs/pages/html/_sources/Save and Load.rst.txt

 Save and Load
 ''''''''''''''

-Saving and loading models is desired as the learning proces of a model for ``distfit`` can take up to hours.
+Saving and loading models can be desired to start from a previous learning point.
-In order to accomplish this, we created two functions: function :func:`distfit.save` and function :func:`distfit.load` Below we illustrate how to save and load models.
+In order to accomplish this, two functions are implemented: function :func:`distfit.save` and function :func:`distfit.load` Below is an illustration how to save and load models.

 Saving